 The English National Curriculum forms the basis for the content of our challenging program of study.
 It builds on prior learning and prepares your child to explore in greater depth the concepts, processes and skills of specific subjects.

-The IMYC offers a thematic approach to learning which brings learning to life for your child.
-The program offers a lively, motivational and cross curricula approach and makes your child love coming to school every day and helps them to develop greater confidence in their learning and its relevance to their world.
+The IMYC offers a thematic approach to learning, which brings learning to life for your child.
+The program offers a lively, motivational and cross curricula approach, resulting in your child loving coming to school every day and helping them to develop greater confidence in their learning and its relevance to their world.

 Personalization for Secondary School Students

 The Middle School years are a particularly important time in your child's life as they grow from child to adolescent.
-These are important time for influencing the crucial decisions your child will make about their future and the role that they will play in the world.
-We work closely with every student and their families, to provide the personal guidance and support needed to ensure a successful transition as they progress through Secondary School.
+This is an important time for influencing the crucial decisions your child will make about their future and the role that they will play in the world.
+We work closely with every student and their families to provide the personal guidance and support needed to ensure a successful transition as they progress through Secondary School.

 Subjects and Skills Taught

 The Middle School curriculum extends students knowledge, skills and understanding in:

 - Foreign Languages including French and Spanish

 - The Arts – Visual Art, Music, Drama

 - Physical Education – Sport, Gym, Dance and Fitness